apache/servicecomb-java-chassis/README.md

 ## Contributing

-See CONTRIBUTING for details on submitting patches and the contribution workflow.
+See [CONTRIBUTING](http://servicecomb.incubator.apache.org/developers/contributing) for details on submitting patches and the contribution workflow.

-## Reporting Issues

-See reporting bugs for details about reporting any issues.